-The Nurkadhatyan or the spa was once the bathhouse reserved for its noble residents & honorary guests.
+Moreover, the Nurkadhatyan or the spa was once the bathhouse reserved for its noble residents & honorary guests.
 Interestingly, it still keeps a bathtub carved out of volcanic rock.

 Artfully imagined & skillfully executed, the hotel keeps precious mosaic walls made by J. Soedhiono & his team of local artists.

-Sculptured by Harijadi in 1964, this 700×1500 cm artpiece entitled Untung Rugi Merapi tells about the life of its people on the slopes of Mt.
+Sculptured by Harijadi in 1964, this 700×1500 artpiece entitled Untung Rugi Merapi tells about the life of its people on the slopes of Mt.
 Merapi.

-One thing that struck me most while in the royal residence was the experience of partaking in the traditional high-tea ceremony.
+However, one thing that struck me most while in the royal residence was the experience of partaking in the traditional high-tea ceremony.
 Called “patehan” in Javanese, it demonstrates the grace of serving tea & showcases its royal snacks as it was in the days of its revered kings.

 Coined from the word “ambar” meaning the fragrance of jasmine & “rukmo” or regal, the Royal Ambarrukmo Hotel is the embodiment of the finest Javanese hospitality.

-If this royal hotel was the residence of many nobles, it would be good enough for you too.
+And if this royal hotel was the residence of many nobles, it would be good enough for you too.